-- Upper Secondary School Certificate, such as High School, Abitur, Baccalaureate, GCE-O/A-levels, etc. (certificates written in English, German, French and from the Scandinavian countries do not need to be translated).
+- Upper Secondary School Certificate, such as High School, Abitur, Baccalaureate, GCE-O/A-levels, etc.

 All applications to Swedish universities are to be made online through the website www.universityadmissions.se.
 On this site you can search for programmes and courses within specific subjects/fields of study and also find information about how to apply etc. The application period for programmes starting in the autumn term opens around mid-October and the application deadline is January 15.

 If you are interested in what programmes are offered at our university, have a look at this link.
 By clicking on each programme, you will find more specific information about prerequisites, tuition fees, etc. for the programme you are interested in.